courajs/ember-query-layer/README.md

 * `ember install ember-query-layer`

 ## Planned Usage
+WAIT!
+Using `model()` isn't really ideal, since it doesn't always get called.
+Was there a new hook called `data()` or something?
+Or could we reopen link-to somehow and check whether the target route has a query-layer model hook?

 This doesn't work yet!
 But practicing some README-driven development, here's what I'm thinking: